BibleGet-I-O/endpoint/README.md

 ### PARAMETERS
 * **`query`**: *(required)* as of version 2.8 of the endpoint it can take only one value: `keywordsearch`, which requires the usage of a second parameter: `keyword`.
 Search by topic is not yet available.
 * **`keyword`**: *(required when making a request where `query=keywordsearch`)* indicates the keyword that will be searched in the text of the Bible verses
+* **`exactmatch`**: *(optional)* since the default behaviour for a keyword search is to find any word of 4 or more letters which matches or contains the keyword, this option will try to find only exact matches and will also allow to search for words of even only 3 letters (parts of speech excluded)
 * **`version`**: *(required)* indicates the Bible version to search in.
 Cannot be a comma separated list, can only be one version, indicated using the acronym for the Bible version among the versions available on the BibleGet server (which are discoverable from the `metadata.php` API endpoint)
 * **`return`**: *(optional)* indicates the format in which the structured data should be returned.
 This parameter takes one of three values: `json`, `xml`, or `html`.
 If left out, this parameter will default to `json`.
 To be honest, only `json` is currently fully supported, `html` and `xml` have not had much attention and currently (as of API endpoint version 2.7) do not return coherent results.